andrehutagaol/low-resource-language-translation/README.md

-# Pivot-Based Translation Without Fine-Tuning
+# Pivot-Based Translation for Low Resource Languages

 This notebook implements pivot-based machine translation between Nepali and Sinhala using English as an intermediate language.
 This project is part of CS 7650 Natural Language Processing course at Georgia Tech.